 And please don’t forget that with the gut wall being the site of iron absorption, then your gut health is important for iron absorption too (if you have gut health issues or IBS then please look at my brand new Gut Health module) or come on board into the 12 week programme as my bonus modules are all part of the extended programmes as well.

 That’s why I would love you to know the information that I have for you in the programmes that I’ve designed from my women’s healthy ageing research.
-So head to the My Menopause Transformation website HOW IT WORKS page when you have time.
-I would love to support you.
+I would love to support you and my mid-year JULY weight loss sale for women in post-menopause has now opened.

 There are also Success Stories and Testimonials that amazing women have kindly shared too.
 Please do spend some time exploring their stories if you aren’t sure about coming on board with me.